NeuralNetworkVerification/Marabou/ArtifactReadme.txt

        Feel free to change the query, e.g. by increasing delta (line
        32) to 0.1.
-This tells Marabou to search for adversarial inputs that are a little more distant, and indeed it is able to find an adversarial input.
+This tells Marabou to search for adversarial inputs that are a little more distant, and indeed it is then able to find an adversarial input.

        Another example, in which the network is not stored as a